mozilla-mobile/fenix/README.md

 * Every PR must have **exactly** one issue associated with it.
 * Write a clear explanation of what the code is doing when opening the pull request, and optionally add comments to the PR.
 * Make sure there are tests - or ask for help on how the code should be tested in the Issue!
 * Keep PRs small and to the point.
-For extra code-health changes, either file a separate issue, or make it a separate PR that can be easily reviewed.
+For extra code-health changes, either file a separate issue or make it a separate PR that can be easily reviewed.
 * Use micro-commits.
 This makes it easier and faster to review.
 * Add a screenshot for UX changes (this is part of the PR checklist)

 As a small team, we have to prioritize our work, and reviewing PRs takes time.
-We receive lots of PRs every day, so if you can keep your PRs small, it helps our small team review and merge code faster, minimizing stale code.
+We receive lots of PRs every day, so if you can keep your PRs small, it helps our small team review and merges code faster, minimizing stale code.

 Keep in mind that the team is very overloaded, so PRs sometimes wait